CarstenGrohmann/HassHelper/README.md

 and copy the data from the table "states" to the statistics table, as the statistics table is used to store historical data.

-This script helps to copies sensor data from the table "states" to the statistics table in an SQLite database.
+This script helps to copy sensor data from the table "states" to the statistics table in an SQLite database.

 ## License

-This scripts are licensed under the MIT license.
+These scripts are licensed under the MIT license.

 > Copyright (c) 2025 Carsten Grohmann,  mail &lt;add at here&gt; carstengrohmann.de
 >